Kleptopharmacophagy: Similar behaviour

-Milkweed butterflies have also been previously seen feasting on some moribund pyrgormorphid grasshoppers, that are known to contain toxic alkaloids, as well as obtaining desired chemicals from carcasses of dead insects of different taxa.
+Milkweed butterflies have also been previously seen feasting on some moribund pyrgomorphid grasshoppers, that are known to contain toxic alkaloids, as well as obtaining desired chemicals from carcasses of dead insects of different taxa.
 Note that in this case, the term necropharmacophagy may be more appropriate, since butterflies feed on the dead animals.

 Similar behavior was observed with adult butterflies scratching leaves of different plants that possess various toxins in their vegetative organs (so-called leaf-scratching).
 Adult male danaine butterflies use their sharp tarsal claws to scratch and damage leaves of plants that contain high levels of pyrrolizidine alkaloids, thereby liberating the juices for consumption.
 Since kleptopharmacophagy was recorded and described only a few times, it is thought that obtaining such chemicals by feeding on plants with alkaloids is a common and more frequent way of stocking toxins.
 Kleptopharmacophagy is proposed to be an alternative way of acquiring these chemicals.